Rural Housing Service, USDA.

 This NOFA requests applications from eligible applicants for loans to establish and operate revolving loan funds for the preservation of low-income multi-family housing within the Agency's section 515 multi-family housing portfolio.
 Agency regulations for the section 515 multi-family housing program are published at 7 CFR part 3560.

-Housing that is constructed or repaired must meet the Agency design and construction standards and the Start Printed Page 44077development standards contained in 7 CFR part 1924, subparts A and C, respectively.
+Housing that is constructed or repaired must meet the Agency design and construction standards and the development standards contained in 7 CFR part 1924, subparts A and C, respectively.
 Once constructed, section 515 multi-family housing must be managed in accordance with the program's management regulation, 7 CFR part 3560, subpart C. Tenant eligibility is limited to persons who qualify as a very low-, low-, or moderate-income household or who are eligible under the requirements established to qualify for housing benefits provided by sources other than the Agency, such as U.S. Department of Housing and Urban Development section 8 assistance or Low Income Housing Tax Credit Assistance, when a tenant receives such housing benefits.
 Additional tenant eligibility requirements are contained in 7 CFR 3560.152.
+Start Printed Page 13955

 II.
 Award Information

-Public Law 110-5, (February 15, 2007) made funding available for loans to private non-profit organizations, or such non-profit organizations' affiliate loan funds and State and local housing finance agencies, to carry out a housing demonstration program to provide revolving loans for the preservation of the section 515 multi-family housing portfolio.
-The total amount of funding available for this program is $6,300,769.55.
-Loans to intermediaries under this demonstration program shall have an interest rate of no more than one percent and the Secretary of Agriculture may defer the interest and principal payment to RHS for up to three years during the first three years of the loan.
+Public Law 109-97 (November 10, 2005) made funding available for loans to private non-profit organizations, or such non-profit organizations' affiliate loan funds and State and local housing finance agencies, to carry out a housing demonstration program to provide revolving loans for the preservation of the section 515 multi-family housing portfolio.
+The total amount of funding available for this program is $6,364,414.02.
+As required by this statute, loans to intermediaries under this demonstration program shall have an interest rate of no more than one percent, and the Secretary of Agriculture may defer the interest and principal payment to USDA Rural Development for up to three years during the first three years of the loan.
 The term of such loans shall not exceed 30 years.
+Payments will be made on an annual basis.
 Funding priority will be given to entities with equal or greater matching funds, including housing tax credits for rural housing assistance and to entities with experience in the administration of revolving loan funds and the preservation of multi-family housing.

 III.
 Eligibility Information